xu-research-lab/microbial-embeddings/README.md

 ### Part 2: Downstream Classification using SNE

-The `membed class-attention` module is a high-performance tool designed for this purpose.
-It implements a classification model based on the Transformer architecture.
-In this framework, each biological sample is conceptualized as a "sentence" composed of its constituent microbes (OTUs).
-The pre-trained embeddings function as dense vector representations for each microbe.
-The model's core attention mechanism then learns to dynamically weight the importance of each microbe, identifying the key taxa that are most predictive of the classification target (e.g., case vs. control).
+The `membed class-attention`  An attention-based classification model that operates on pre-trained microbial embeddings.
+The model assigns learnable weights to each microbe within a sample to identify the key taxa most predictive of the classification target.

+The **membed class-attention** module is an attention-based classification model that operates on pre-trained microbial embeddings.
+It assigns learnable weights to each microbe within a sample to identify the key taxa most predictive of a classification target.

 - **Prerequisites:**